ancaantochi/azure-iot-gateway-sdk/bindings/java/devdoc/java_out_of_process_hld.md

 --------

 This document describes the API that enables communication between an out of process Java module and Azure IoT Gateway.
 An out of process module should implement `IGatewayModule` interface or extend the `GatewayModule` abstract class as it does for an in-process module, more details in [Java binding high level design](java_binding_hld.md).
-In addition, the API provides `GatewayModuleProxy` which is a proxy for the IGatewayModule implementation and handles the communication between the Gateway and the out of process module.
+In addition, the API provides `RemoteModuleProxy` which is a proxy for the IGatewayModule implementation and handles the communication between the Gateway and the out of process module.
-`GatewayModuleProxy` contains the methods to *attach* a module to the Gateway which will start listening for messages and *detach* from the Gateway.
+`RemoteModuleProxy` contains the methods to *attach* a module to the Gateway which will start listening for messages and *detach* from the Gateway.

 There are two types of messages that are exchanged between the Gateway and the out of process module: